open-micro-services/allin-springcloud/sc-demo-projects/sb-redis/README.md

 # Features

-## Redis SingleNode
+## Redis SingleNode and multiNode for cache

-Single Redis node manager utils and JedisPool operations.
+Single redis node and Multi redis nodes manager utils and JedisPool operations.

-## Redis multiNode

-Multi Redis node manager utils and JedisPool operations.